bloc97/Anime4K/README.md

 Please consider the rest of the README outdated until it is updated.
 The files are already available for anyone to play with, but usage instructions are not yet done.

+## Real-Time Upscalers Comparison

+The new Anime4K upscalers were trained using the [SYNLA Dataset](https://github.com/bloc97/SYNLA-Dataset).
+They were designed to be extremely efficient at using GPU shader cores (extremely thin, densely connected CNNs).
+All three versions outperform NGU and FSRCNNX both in upscale quality and speed while also keeping the number of parameters low, as seen in the test image below.
+This test image was not part of the training dataset.

 ![Comparison](results/Comparisons_3.0/Bird/Compare.png?raw=true)

 ## Notice